tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 “As long as it takes for us to finish.
 Your job will be no different from what you are already doing here.
 You are free to report any abnormalities you may find concerning at any time.
 We’re just spending some time in that warehouse and yeah, there may be extra tasks required depending on the situation.
 You *do* have military experience.”
 Calloway offered with an attitude I didn’t particularly like.
 What did he mean by that?
 They must have spoken with Sam about me and Ray.
 Ray never served but was on the force some time ago and was permitted to carry.
 I looked over at Sam briefly and he just gave me a blank stare while scratching the back of his head.
-Franks spoke again.

-&#x200B;

-“Have we come to an understanding?
-We are running out of time.
-Our work is important, we just want everyone on the same page.
-Will you adhere to these requirements?”

-&#x200B;

 I gave it a once-over in my head, spending a passing moment to get my thoughts right and bury any red flags I may have noticed.
 This whole meeting happened so suddenly, and I didn’t exactly get a whole lot of time to think about any of this.
 More money was always a plus too and I opted to play the grunt I was being paid for by saying: “Yes, sir.” then signing the non-disclosure agreement.
 Ray followed our new “orders” as well.